 Though some people file for bankruptcy without a lawyer, I think that’s a big mistake.
 I’ve been a consumer bankruptcy lawyer for over thirty years and have seen even experienced attorneys who don’t regularly practice bankruptcy law mess up their client’s cases…badly.
 And it costs more to fix their mistakes (if they even can be fixed -- I've seen people lose their homes, jewelry, cars, and bank accounts) than it costs to do it right in the first place.

 Bankruptcy is not for even the casual attorney.
 It's deceptively complex.
 It needs someone who regularly appears before the Bankruptcy Court, knows how the trustees and the judges like things done, and is familiar with both the written law and the unwritten law, rules, and local practice.
 We do.

 The Automatic Stay that goes into effect once your Chapter 7 case is filed immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.
 There are things it doesn't stop, such as criminal cases and some domestic support actions.
 Under some circumstances the Automatic Stay may exist for only a short period of time.

 About six weeks after the petition is filed, the Chapter 7 Trustee will hold a meeting of creditors.
 You will need to attend that meeting, but don’t worry—I will be there with you, and you will be completely prepared to avoid any surprises.
 It isn’t a test, and only very rarely do creditors show up.
 Most of the time, the meeting of creditors lasts less than five minutes, and we even send you a list of the common questions that are asked beforehand!
-Right now, all meetings are conducted by Zoom or telephone, so you don't even need to leave your home.
+Most meetings are conducted by Zoom or telephone, so you don't even need to leave your home.